kristiania-pg6301-2024/pg6301-frontend-programming/README.md

 <details>

+TODO: This was written with Parcel in mind and needs to be updated for Vite.

 1. Create a subdirectory on the top level (next to the `client` directory): `mkdir server`
 2. In the server directory, create the `package.json` file and add dependencies with the following commands:
     1. `cd server`